Nutrition and Dietetics: Concentration in Dietetics and Nutrition Science (formerly titled Dietetics & Food Management)

 |Is there anything else I need to know about starting in this major?||

 As of Fall 2018, the former Bachelor of Science Dietetics program is now the Bachelor of Science in Nutrition and Dietetics .
-The Bachelor of Science in Nutrition and Dietetics will have 2 concentrations:
+There are two concentrations with the Bachelor of Science in Nutrition and Dietetics:

 1) Concentration in Dietetics and Nutrition Science (formerly titled Dietetics & Food Management) and will come off of impaction in Fall 2019;

-2) Concentration in Foods and Community Nutrition (formerly the Nutrition/Foodservice Systems Management (NFSM) Emphasis from Family and Consumer Science major).
+2) Concentration in Foods and Community Nutrition (formerly the Nutrition/Foodservice Systems Management emphasis from the Bachelor of Arts in Family and Consumer Science major).

 |What upper division courses should I take in my first semester as a transfer student for this major?||